emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
-## Movies7
-### Score: 7/20
-1. Has movies, TV, 1080p, subtitles, adjustable quality, but no anime. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site feels dated, lots of room for improvement. ❌
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting options, but media discovery tools could be added. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site works fine but doesn't look too good on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***